Residency for Tuition Purposes

 Important information about Residency for Tuition Purposes.
-You have access to view your residency status for UC tuition.
+You will have access to view your residency Information page on Sept.
+15, 2025.
+Currently, your status is “To Be Determined.”
+Check your residency status on Sept.
+15, 2025.

 1. From your Student Homepage, select the Personal Information tile.